 Two-year-olds and almost-two-year olds are tricky.
 This is because they can look and seem incredibly mature, especially compared to how little they once were, but they’re still at a pretty early stage of development.
 Even though they’re often walking around like little athletes-in-the-making, and talking enough to make themselves understood, and getting along with you, your partner, and other adults in more and more interesting ways every day, they’re still pretty early in their social development.
 At this age, many toddlers are just getting ready to get started on parallel play.
 In parallel play, toddlers don’t really play “with” each other, but rather play near each other, and may be interested enough to watch each other, or even to change the way they play in response to what other toddlers are doing around them.

 This means that when toddlers around Baby’s age play “together,” a lot of the time, it might actually look more like ignoring each other, or watching each other warily.
 There may be some occasional grabbing of another toddler’s toy and then squabbling over it, but mostly, toddlers Baby’s age don’t play together in a very interactive way.
 This isn’t a bad thing, and it doesn’t mean there’s no use in having toddlers socialize at this age.
-Setting toddlers up near each other, and watching them watch each other, may not be the most exciting part of early socialization, but it’s a great way for Baby to start to get more comfortable with kids her own age, so she may have worked off a little bit of shyness by the time she’s old enough to be interested in interactive play.
+Setting toddlers up near each other, and watching them watch each other, may not be the most exciting part of early socialization, but it’s a great way for Baby to start to get more comfortable with kids their own age, so they may have worked off a little bit of shyness by the time they're old enough to be interested in interactive play.

-Does she not want to share?
+Does they not want to share?